Can you list France's most beautiful cities?

 Street art lovers will enjoy Darwin, just across the river on the Bastide.
 This space is quite literally a canvas for street artists, as well as home to France's largest organic grocery store and organic restaurant.

 Wine lovers don't need to go far to quench their thirst for Bordeaux, with a wine producing château located right inside the city limits.
+(If you happen not to drink wine, here are plenty of grape-free things you can do.)

 And there's even something for nature lovers with a network of bicycle paths and a number of parks where you breathe in the fresh air and enjoy nature.
 The newest Bordeaux attraction is a former WWII-era U-boat submarine base, re-imagined from an unsightly reminder of not-so-good-times into the world's largest digital media center.